Effective date: April 14, 2003

 We will not disclose your PHI in return for any financial compensation without your authorization.

 Research That Does Not Involve Your Treatment

 Under certain circumstances, we may use and disclose medical information about you for statistical and scientific research purposes, provided that your identity is protected or we have received your written authorization.

 Research Involving Your Treatment

-When a research study involves your treatment, we may share your health information with researchers after you have signed a specific written authorization, or in very limited circumstances, when the MCH Institutional Review Board (IRB) issues a waiver after having ensured that safeguards are in place to protect your privacy.
+When a research study involves your treatment, we may share your health information with researchers after you have signed a specific written authorization, or in very limited circumstances, when the Nicklaus Children's Hospital Institutional Review Board (IRB) issues a waiver after having ensured that safeguards are in place to protect your privacy.
 An IRB is a committee responsible for protecting individual research subjects and ensuring that research is conducted ethically.
 All research projects are subject to special approval by the IRB.
 You will not be enrolled in a research project that is not reviewed and approved by an IRB.